temporalio/documentation/docs/go-sessions.md

 ## Use Cases

-- **File Processing**: You may want to implement a workflow that can download a file, process it, and then upload the modified version.
+- **File Processing**: You may want to implement a Workflow that can download a file, process it, and then upload the modified version.
 If these three steps are implemented as three different activities, all of them should be executed by the same worker.

 - **Machine Learning Model Training**: Training a machine learning model typically involves three stages: download the data set, optimize the model, and upload the trained parameter.
 Since the models may consume a large amount of resources (GPU memory for example), the number of models processed on a host needs to be limited.

 ## Basic Usage

-Before using the session framework to write your workflow code, you need to configure your worker to process sessions.
+Before using the session framework to write your Workflow code, you need to configure your worker to process sessions.
 To do that, set the `EnableSessionWorker` field of `worker.Options` to `true` when starting your worker.

 The most important APIs provided by the session framework are `workflow.CreateSession()` and `workflow.CompleteSession()`.
 The basic idea is that all the activities executed within a session will be processed by the same worker and these two APIs allow you to create new sessions and close them after all activities finish executing.